 Scenario: A cold, snow day.

 This wedding day was freezing.
 Actually, I think it was below freezing.
 There are a couple of points to touch on here.
-First, my couple chose to still do photos in the coldest, snowiest area of the city, so what the heck did I wear, knowing that I was going to be outside in the snow?
+First, my couple chose to still do photos in the coldest, snowiest area of the city.
+So what the heck did I wear, knowing that I was going to be outside in the snow?

-Second, knowing that we were going to be outside in the cold, I made sure to prep the entire bridal party with our plan of action as we drove in the limo bus.
-I let them know that the guys would be doing photos with my second photographer, and the ladies would be with me.
+Second, knowing we were going to be outside in the cold, I made sure to prep the entire bridal party with our plan of action as we drove in the limo bus.
+I let them know the guys would be doing photos with my second photographer, and the ladies would be with me.
 We have set photos we were planning to do, and we’re going to be moving a little faster than usual.
 After that, they could get back on the bus to keep warm.

 I asked that everyone pay attention, and leave all drinks on the bus.
-That might sound a little direct, but the last thing a bridesmaid wants is to be freezing outside while a groomsman is chugging a beer while leisurely walking down the sidewalk.
+That might sound a little direct.
+But, the last thing a bridesmaid wants is to be freezing outside while a groomsman is chugging a beer while leisurely walking down the sidewalk.
 Expectations!

 Related: How can you master the engagement session for your wedding clients?
 Find out here!

-Bonus: the snow makes a really nice reflector when you’re outside, so it’s not difficult to shoot in! 🙂
+The snow makes a really nice reflector when you’re outside, so it’s not difficult to shoot in! 🙂

 Scenario: A cold, rainy day.